azeemohd786/UnitySwift-Native/README.md

 Teachable: - https://swift-kat.teachable.com/p/unity-integration-in-native-ios

-NOTE: Do not try with this Unity build link, try your unity files to integrate.]
+NOTE: Do not try with this Unity build link, try your unity files to integrate.

-(/Users/jmatics3/Desktop/Azeem\'s\ Files/SWIFTKATPIC.jpg? raw=true "Optional Title")